CogStack/CogStackCohort/README.md

 There is a script `gen_random_data.js` in `server/data/` folder to generate the above 6 files completely randomly so you can still try the app without any data files.
 Run `cd server/data && node --max-old-space-size=32768 gen_random_data.js`.

 Please make sure to have the 6 data files before starting the server.
 To start the server, run `cd server && npm run start`.
-There is alos a Dockerfile in the app folder if using docker, run `docker build --tag cohortingtool/webapp . && docker run  -p 3000:3000 cohortingtool/webapp`.
+There is also a Dockerfile in the app folder if using docker, run `docker build --tag cohortingtool/webapp . && docker run  -p 3000:3000 cohortingtool/webapp`.